shivau1208/shivau1208/README.md

 ## Hi there 👋

-- 🔭 I’m currently working as Frontend Developer
+- 💻 I’m currently working as Frontend Developer
+- 💼 Frontend Developer with over 2 years of experience in React, Redux and Next.js.
+Proficient in creating efficient and user-friendly web applications.
-- 🌱 I’m currently learning JavaScript, React.js, Redux and Next.js
+- 🌱 Enhancing skills on React.js, Next.js, JavaScript and Redux.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shivarajumadi/)